A Guide to Google’s Search Generative Experience

 Benefits and Drawbacks of Google SGE

-I’ve been using SGE since I got access in June 2023.
-In almost a year of real-world testing, I’ve noticed pros and cons, as with most new technology.
-But more often than not, SGE has benefited me as a user.
+We’ve been using SGE since June 2023.
+In almost a year of real-world testing, we’ve noticed pros and cons, as with most new technology.
+But more often than not, SGE has benefits.

-• I like the synopsis of different sources with links for informational queries.
+• We like the synopsis of different sources with links for informational queries.

 • The AI-generated snapshots are easy to digest.

-• I appreciate the opt-in feature (“show more”) in place of a massive interface that takes ages to scroll.
+• We appreciate the opt-in feature (“show more”) in place of a massive interface that takes ages to scroll.

 With that being said, SGE is not without its faults.
 Google’s experiment has faced a few criticisms including: